blynkkk/blynkkk.github.io/BlynkMainOperations.md

 [Represent physical button state via Button widget with polling](https://github.com/blynkkk/blynk-library/blob/master/examples/More/Sync/SyncPhysicalButton/SyncPhysicalButton.ino)

 ## Change Widget properties
-Latest Blynk library (from github master) supports changing some of the widget properties from hardware side (implemented for Android only).
+Latest Blynk library supports changing some of the widget properties from hardware side.
 For example, you can change the color of LED widget based on a condition.
 For example :

 ```